danielharrell/SumLect2015/Lost_Idea_LA.md

 well.

 But this is just one example, and hypothetical at that, of a more general, actual, and recognized problem.
-Defenders of liberal education can speak with eloquence against the penchant in education for testing and ranking and training and specializing.
-They again can say that content is not enough, against the seeming triumph of content over context.
-But this risks the impression that a liberal education, in supposedly transcending all this, is really an education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
+Consider the way that defenders of liberal education are compelled to speak against the penchant in education for testing and ranking and training and specializing, declaring again that content is not enough, against the seeming triumph of content over context.
+They know this risks the impression that a liberal education, in supposedly transcending this, is really an education for dilettantes, providing an escape from being challenged or judged or driven or dedicated.
 And what can be said to counter this impression, if in a liberal education, these virtues are matters of context rather than content?
-Which is to say, matters about which nothing more can be said, but only shown---where you see such students for yourself?
+Which is to say, matters about which nothing more, really, can be said, but only shown---where you see such students for yourself?
 Or even be such a student yourself?---as one noted defender of liberal education, Andrew Delbanco, [puts it](http://chronicle.com/article/College-at-Risk/130893/), when he writes: